Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 ## Claude Code

 You can set up Claude Code with both the local and remote `dbt-mcp` server.
 We recommend using the local `dbt-mcp` for more developer-focused workloads.
+See the [About MCP](/docs/dbt-ai/about-mcp#server-access) page for more more information about local and remote server features.

 ### Set up with local dbt MCP server